websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 # Load Balancer

 The Ingress Load Balancer gives internet access to your environment's services via proxied HTTP(S) connections using TLS (1.0 to 1.2) protocol.
-Each load balancer has a static IP that can set up custom domains.
+Each load balancer has a static IP that can use to set up custom domains.

 ![You can configure your environment's load balancer with a custom domain.](./load-balancer/images/01.png)

 Having a dedicated load balancer provides a myriad of enhanced features, such as port configuration, custom SSL certificates, and a CDN.
-Here's an example configuration for a load balancer in an `LCP.json` file:
+These features can be configured in a service's `LCP.json` file:

 ```json
 {